 Service music lists are made for September to June (the choir is not on duty in July and August).

-Current Service Music List: This will resume in September.
+Current Service Music List: the choir is on holiday; lists will resume in September

 The Cathedral organ, originally built in 1904, was the only organ in Canada designed by the Englishman Robert Hope-Jones.
 The organ in its present form is largely the work of Casavant of St. Hyacinthe, Quebec, who rebuilt it in 1927.
 However, some of the pipes remain from the Hope-Jones organ.
 The organ has four keyboards for the hands, a pedal keyboard for the feet, 52 speaking stops, and approximately 3,600 pipes.

 The Cathedral Choir sings each Sunday at 11 am, and on the second Sunday of each month at 7 pm, from September to June, with limited participation during the Summer months.
 The Choir has an extensive repertoire of pieces and occasionally travels to other churches in the Diocese.

 The Cathedral Choir is always looking for new members!
 We welcome members of any church or denomination who are interested in sharing in our musical worship.
 The Choir rehearses in the Crypt on Wednesday evenings from 7:30 pm to 9:30 pm, from the first Wednesday after Labour Day to near the end of June.
 For more information on the Cathedral Choir, please contact the Musical Director, Sharon Whalen, at firstname.lastname@example.org